shiba24/pretrained-model-collections/README.md

-Pre-trained model links of recent neural network papers
+Pre-trained model links of latest neural network papers
 ====

 A list of available pre-trained neural network.
 In particular caffe and chainer models.